taiga-tsubota/site/content/authors/admin/_index.md

 ---

 I am a master Economics student at the University of Tokyo.
-My research interests include Labor Economics, Econometrics, and Political Economy.
+My research interests include Labor Economics, Development Economics, and Econometrics.